nextcloud/documentation/user_manual/pim/contacts.rst

 Keeping your address book in sync
 ---------------------------------
 One of the most important thing in any contact app is to keep it in Sync.
-You can sync this contact app to your phone which has the following OS's- Android and IOS
+You can sync this contact app to your phone which has the following OS's- Android and iOS

 Syncing with Android